rafaelromao/KSEG/README.md

 Some times it is also necessary just to make clear that that project is indeead done, and is not being perpetually extended or something like that.

 ##Final considerations
 Different methodologies, practices, techniques and technologies may be used to follow the guidelines in this article.
 That allows the team to have the flexibility they need and still work in an organized manner.

-And as expected for any open sourced project, this set of guidelines may change at any time and the feedback of the community is well appreciated.
+And as expected for any open sourced project, this set of guidelines may change at any time and the feedback from the community is well appreciated.

 ## License
 Creative Commons - CC0 1.0 Universal